lemlac/mulem/docs/reference.md

 c = b ++ 6 ++ 7 ++ 8  -- == [0, 1, 2, 3, 4, 5, 6, 7, 8]
 ```

 Another use for `++` is to spread an array into another array.
-This was chosen because it's also used for concatenation, giving the two operations an obvious connection.
-Some languages use `...`, but this visually conflicts with the range `..` operator. `++` conveys the meaning better without any issues.
+This was chosen because it's also used for concatenation, giving the two operations an obvious syntactical connection.

 ```
 a = [1, 2, 3]